ktorio/ktor-documentation/topics/server-digest-auth.md

 Ktor allows you to use digest authentication for logging in users and protecting specific [routes](server-routing.md).
 You can get general information about authentication in Ktor in the [](server-auth.md) section.

 > Digest authentication provides stronger security than [Basic authentication](server-basic-auth.md) since passwords are never sent in clear text.
-However, you should still use [HTTPS/TLS](server-ssl.md) in production to protect against other attacks.
+However, it is recommended to use [HTTPS/TLS](server-ssl.md) in production for added transport-level security.

 ## Add dependencies {id="add_dependencies"}
 To enable `digest` authentication, you need to include the `%artifact_name%` artifact in the build script: